Germany: Two dead after shooting in Baden-Württemberg – DW – 01/07/2025

 Two people were killed after shots were fired at a company in the state of Baden-Württemberg, southwestern Germany, police said on Tuesday.

-One person was critically wounded in the incident while the prime suspect remains on the run, police said.
+One person was critically wounded in the incident while the prime suspect remains on the run, police said, adding that a helicopter has been deployed to help track down the alleged perpetrator.

 "Two men were shot dead in Bad Friedrichshall in the early evening," local police said in a statement.
 "Another man was critically injured.
 A manhunt is underway."